Sevendust – Seasons 21st Anniversary Tour (w/ 10 Years, Return to Dust, Horizon Theory) – 9/15/24 at Empire Live, Albany, NY

 Return to Dust – 9/15/24 at Empire Live, Albany, NY (Photos by Ron Loria for 518scene.com)

 For me, it’s great to see veteran bands like 10 Years and Sevendust bring younger bands like Horizon Theory and Return to Dust out on tour with them.
-Putting new artists in front of large crowds and into sold-out venues shows the respect these headliners have; a respect to keep rock and metal alive for today, and for tomorrow, keeping it moving forward and paying it forward to these new bands, who’ll hopefully also pass the torch when it’s their turn.
+Putting new artists in front of large crowds and into sold-out venues shows the respect these headliners have; a respect to keep rock and metal alive for today, and for tomorrow.
+They’re keeping it moving forward and paying it forward to these new bands, who’ll hopefully also pass the torch when it’s their turn.

 Knoxville, TN-based alt-metal band 10 Years then took the stage.
 Now some 25 years into their career and having survived numerous lineup changes, the band’s only remaining founding members—lead guitarist Brian Vodinh and rhythm guitarist Matt Wantland—set the Empire Live stage ablaze, as vocalist Jesse Hasek enthusiastically entertained the crowd.
 Bassist Chad Grennor and drummer Luke Narey built a tight and rhythmic foundation, utilizing each of their strengths to complement not only one another, but the rest of the band as well.